wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-redis-template.md

 This tutorial will walk through using a sample Azure Resource Manager  template to deploy a Redis cluster on Ubuntu VMs within a subnet in a resource group in Windows Azure.
 In addition to Redis 3.0 Cluster, this template also supports deploying Redis 2.8 with Redis Sentinel.
 Note that this tutorial will focus on the Redis 3.0 Cluster implementation.

 The Redis cluster is created behind a subnet, so there is no public IP access to the Redis cluster.
-As part of the deployment, an optional “jump box” can be deployed.
-This “jump box” is an Ubuntu VM deployed in the subnet as well, but it *does* expose a public IP address with an open SSH port that you can SSH to.
-Then from the “jump box”, you can SSH to all the Redis VMs in the subnet.
+As part of the deployment, an optional "jump box" can be deployed.
+This "jump box" is an Ubuntu VM deployed in the subnet as well, but it *does* expose a public IP address with an open SSH port that you can SSH to.
+Then from the "jump box", you can SSH to all the Redis VMs in the subnet.

-This template utilizes a “t-shirt size” concept in order to specify a “Small”, “Medium”, or “Large” Redis Cluster setup.
+This template utilizes a "t-shirt size" concept in order to specify a "Small", "Medium", or "Large" Redis Cluster setup.
 When the Azure Resource Manager template language supports more dynamic template sizing, this could be changed to specify the number of Redis Cluster master nodes, slave nodes, VM size, etc.  For now, you can see the VM size and the number of masters and slaves defined in the file azuredeploy.json in the variables `tshirtSizeSmall`, `tshirtSizeMedium`, and `tshirtSizeLarge`.

-The Redis Cluster template for the “Medium” t-shirt size creates this configuration:
+The Redis Cluster template for the "Medium" t-shirt size creates this configuration:

 ![cluster-architecture](./media/virtual-machines-redis-template/cluster-architecture.png)